So, you've decided to hire a videographer. But what does that even mean?

 3. Not all videographers are the same, and that’s ok!

 We're not all the same, and, like you, we each have different goals for capturing the wedding day.
 For this reason, it's important to hire a videographer with a shared vision.
 Our priority, for example, is to create a candid film that will match the couple in their truest and raw form.
 Ideal clients for us will be ones that want to get real and let loose.
-If you tend to gravitate toward a fine art, editorial style, then you might want to look for a videographer who prioritizes posing, and a more traditional approach.
+If you tend to gravitate toward a traditional light and airy style, then you might want to look for a videographer who prioritizes posing and uses a lot of slow motion footage.

 Before signing a contract with a videographer, opt to meet them for a coffee or hop on a quick phone call.
 Consider if they really get you as a couple, if they ask you the right questions, or even if they share the same sense of humor as you.
 Working with someone you vibe with gives you the added benefit of a totally fun and relaxed experience.
 If you click—great!
 But don’t be afraid or embarrassed to go a different direction.
 Most videographers genuinely want every couple to have their dream wedding experience, even if that means they won’t be filming it.